icolsi47/icolsi47.github.io/index.md

 ### Abstract Submission

-Anonymized abstracts should be submitted to ensure a transparent and constructive review process.
+Anonymized abstracts should be submitted through [EasyAbs](https://easyabs.linguistlist.org/submit/ICOLSI-47/) to ensure a transparent and constructive review process.
 Detailed guidelines for submission will be available on the conference website.
 To ensure a fair opportunity to everyone, the conference will permit only one first-author submission per participant.
 Every paper that is accepted for oral or poster presentation would have to have a unique registered author.

+Abstract template can be downloaded from [here](ICOLSI-47-CfP.docx).

 ### Membership of Linguistic Society of India (LSI)